Top 10 greatest players of all time: Borussia Dortmund

 #4 Michael Zorc

-Another one-club man that the Black and Yellow faithful adore.
-Michael Zorc spent the entirety of his 17-year career with his hometown club and retired in 1998 having notched a club-record 572 appearances and landing himself at third for the most goals scored by a player (159).
+Another one-club man that the Black and Yellow faithful adore, Michael Zorc spent the entirety of his 17-year career with his hometown club and retired in 1998 after a club-record 572 appearances, also landing at third for the most goals scored by a BVB player (159).

-A defensive midfielder but with a penchant of scoring crucial goals as well as his expert penalty taking abilities, Zorc was a BVB stalwart who was unflappable from 12 yards.
+A defensive midfielder with a penchant of scoring crucial goals with expert penalty-taking abilities, Zorc was a Dortmund stalwart who was unflappable from 12 yards.
 The former BVB sporting director was a tremendous leader, too, and remains Dortmund’s longest-serving and most successful captain, having worn the armband for nine years.

 #3 Jürgen Kohler

-Regarded by pundits as one of the best defenders of his generation, Kohler was a complete and physically strong centre-back, who was famed for his defensive perception, anticipation, quick reactions, and marking, as well as his tactical awareness.
+Regarded by experts as one of the best defenders of his generation, Kohler was a complete and physically-strong centre-back who was famed for his defensive perception, anticipation, quick reactions, and marking apart from his tactical awareness.

-A national team regular who earned over 100 caps for his country, Jürgen Kohler was a defensive stalwart and one of the finest centre-backs of the 90s.
+A national team regular who earned over 100 caps for Germany, Kohler was a defensive stalwart and one of the finest centre-backs of the ’90s.
 He spent seven years at Dortmund, playing a crucial role on their way to Champions League glory in 1997.
 In the wake of this triumph, Kohler was named Germany’s Footballer of the Year.
-He also won two Bundesliga titles, two DFL SuperCups and one Intercontinental Cup.
+He also won two Bundesliga titles, two DFL SuperCups, and one Intercontinental Cup.

 #2 Marco Reus

-Dortmund have possessed their fair share of loyal servants over the years, but none quite boasted the bond and rapport with the Yellow Wall more than Marco Reus.
+Dortmund have possessed their fair share of loyal servants over the years, but none quite boasted the bond and rapport with the Yellow Wall as much as Marco Reus did.

 #1 Matthias Sammer